froukje/datamapu/content/content.md

 Hey,

-This blog about Data Science and Machine Learning recently started and it will be build further.
+This blog about Data Science and Machine Learning recently started and it will be built further.

 If you want to get an e-mail each time a new post gets published, give feedback or ideas about interesting topics that should be covered in this blog, write an e-mail to:
 **contact.datamapu@gmail.com**